 Apart from leading the company towards strategic goals, the C-Suite executives are supposed to manage their function of finance, operations, technology, and marketing also.
 To manage these, executives need access to the right information at the right time.
 PPM provides clear visibility into customer insights, new product development (NPD), product lifecycle management, governance and various other areas.
 Let’s take a look at it:

 - Strategic Alignment: Product roadmaps reveal how to allocate resources for the priority tasks.
 If the C-suite executives connect the right products to their strategic plans, it will help them reduce risk and leverage the resources within an integrated product portfolio.
 Therefore, a strategic portfolio will help them balance duration, cost, market and existing risks better.

-- Pipeline Visibility: A proactive pipeline management improves the odds of blocking the way of product success.
+- Pipeline Visibility: A proactive pipeline management improves the odds of blocking product success.
 Right PPM approach will help in monitoring and managing teams, departments, geographies and the enterprise.
-With a clear line-of-sight into the product pipeline, C-suite executives can form better strategies, set priorities, gather resources and deploy assets from cross-functional areas.
+With a clear line-of-sight into the product pipeline, C-suite executives can form better strategies, set priorities, gather resources, and deploy assets from cross-functional areas.

 - Lifecycle Optimization: PPM looks beyond individual products and supplies the real-time data required to assign relative values and priorities within the context of the entire portfolio.
-The C-suite executives can use analytics to see gaps and overlaps in their offerings, rebalance portfolios, troubleshoot problems, forecast performance against strategic goals, and determine timing for end of life.
-It will also help in killing a product at the early stage and save resources.
+The C-suite executives can use analytics to see gaps and overlaps in their offerings, rebalance portfolios, troubleshoot problems, forecast performance against strategic goals, and determine end of development cycle.
+It will also help in killing a product at an early stage and save resources.

 - Governance: As PPM approach helps in gathering accurate information, it is easier to deliver products within budget and on time.
 Right governance ensures that product decisions balance the interests of stakeholders, so the company invests in the right portfolios.